JyRaGa/daapyq/README.md

 ## 🗂 Repository Structure

-The repository contains PYQs and derived solutions/notes for a CSE, DTU Delhi sophomore undergrad.
+The repository contains PYQs and derived solutions/notes primarily for a CSE, DTU Delhi sophomore.
 The loose files contain OCR'd question banks (PYQs).
 Currently, the status of the materials is as follows:

 -   **3rd Semester:** ✅ **Complete**
     -   **Analysis and Design of Algorithms (ADA):**